Swiss Global Competence Lab

 The Swiss Global Competence Lab provides training and assessment, and it develops solutions for its client institutions.
 It connects specialists across disciplines and sectors to enhance innovation and cooperation.
 Its services specialise in three key areas of internationalisation, i.e. internationalisation expertise, staff and student development, and transdisciplinary networking and cooperation.

-- Support desk for national and international research projects related to internationalisation
+- Support for your national and international research and teaching projects related to internationalisation

 - Peer audits and assessment services

-- Support for the establishment of pre-degree courses to best prepare the national and international studentship
+- Support for the establishment of pre-degree courses to best prepare national and international students

 - Communication with the wider public and media